-- Environment and Climate Change Canada's (ECCC) National Pollutant Release Inventory (NPRI) data for industries within 1000 m of the subject lands; - Guidelines D-1 (Land Use Compatibility) and D-6 (Compatibility between Industrial Uses) from the Ministry of the Environment, Conservation and Parks (MECP); - Meteorological data for the study area; - Reviewing Air Quality Impact Assessment Report for Port Colborne Quarries Inc. - Any recent complaint history available from the applicable MECP District Office to determine if there are any air quality within the area.
+- Pending applications for amendment to ECA's of any major facilities, posted on the Environmental Registry; - Environment and Climate Change Canada's (ECCC) National Pollutant Release Inventory (NPRI) data for industries within 1000 m of the subject lands; - Guidelines D-1 (Land Use Compatibility) and D-6 (Compatibility between Industrial Uses) from the Ministry of the Environment, Conservation and Parks (MECP); - Meteorological data for the study area; - Reviewing Air Quality Impact Assessment Report for Port Colborne Quarries Inc. - Any recent complaint history available from the applicable MECP District Office to determine if there are any air quality within the area.

-RWDI reviewed wind data from Niagara Central Dorothy Rungeling Airport, which is the nearest meteorological station to the subject site that has the most recent climate records for the area.
+RWDI reviewed wind data from Niagara Central Dorothy Rungeling Airport, which is the nearest meteorological station to the subject site.
 A summary of the frequency distribution of winds over a period from 2006-2020 is shown in Figure 3.
 The wind directions in the figure refer to the direction from which the wind blows, while the annual frequency of a given wind direction is shown as a distance radially from the centre.
-The most frequent winds originate from the west-north-west (WNW) through south (S) and east-north-east directions.
-Winds from the east-south-east (ESE) through south-east (SE) and north-east through north-west directions are less frequent approximately 4% of the time.
+The most frequent winds originate from the west-north-west (WNW) through south (S) and east-northeast (ENE) directions.
+Winds from the east-southeast (ESE) through south-east (SE) and north-east (NE) through north-west (NW) directions are less frequent, approximately 2-5% of the time.